Get instant quote

 When and how to add a corner radius (or fillet)

-As a rule of thumb, the radii at the corners should be at least 1/3 of the depth of the cavity.
-The cavity's depth should be up to two to three times the cutter's diameter.
-It’s important to note that while this process is relatively simple, it can be very costly.
+As a rule of thumb, specify corner radii at least one third of the cavity depth.
+Keep cavity depth to two to three times the cutter diameter.
+Although simple to apply, this can be costly.

 When and how to use T-bone and dogbone fillets